 Three Act Structure is the basic beginning, middle, and end format we learned in elementary school.
 It unfolds like so:

-- Act One: Setup– The goal in this act is to show the protagonist’s world to give the protagonist a goal and a choice to make.
+· Act One: Setup– The goal in this act is to show the protagonist’s world, to give the protagonist a goal, and to give the protagonist a choice to make.
 You also want to introduce the antagonist and any other important secondary characters.
-The Act will make up roughly 25% of your novel.
+This Act will make up roughly 25% of your novel.

-- Climax – This is the final showdown with the antagonist.
-The protagonist finally understands who he is as a character, what he’s supposed to do, and crafts a brilliant plan.
+· Climax – This is the final showdown with the antagonist.
+The protagonist finally understands who they are as a character, learns what they’re supposed to do, and crafts a brilliant plan.
 This sets your audience up for your novel’s biggest cliffhanger.
 Will the protagonist win or lose?

-- Act Three: Resolution – This Act is usually less than 25% of your novel and will wrap everything up neatly for your readers.
-The Protagonist either fails or succeeds and we learn what he plans to do now that he’s resolved his problem.
+· Act Three: Resolution – This Act is usually less than 25% of your novel and will wrap everything up neatly for your readers.
+The Protagonist either fails or succeeds and we learn what the future holds for them.

-Be on the lookout for my next blog post on Sunday.
-I’ll explain the outlining technique I use to plot my novels.
-Also, let me know if you have a favorite outlining technique already, or what cool technique you may have discovered through your own research.
-I look forward to hearing from you!
+Let me know if you have a favorite outlining technique already, or what cool technique you may have discovered through your own research in the comments down below!